niall-byrne/profile-generator/{{cookiecutter.profile_slug}}/README.md

    - If you add additional roles, include them here, so your Profile includes everything it needs.
    - Make sure to read the documentation any new roles and add the required variables to your [main vars file](./profile/vars/main.yml).

+The more customized your want your profile to become, the more you'll benefit from reading up on [ansible](https://ansible.com).

 ## Configuration Files (More Complex Knob Tweaking)

-There some configuration files you can fine tune as you see fit, they require more familiarity with Ansible:
+There some configuration files you can fine tune as you see fit:

  - [.ansible-lint](profile/.ansible-lint)
    - This is configuration for [ansible-lint](https://ansible-lint.readthedocs.io/en/latest/), which is used in the included GitHub CI pipeline.